HamzaAlsarakbi/blog/_posts/2022-06-05-Jumping-Ship.md

 # NAS

 So when I was out buying some parts for my NAS (part 2 coming once I received the remaining parts) I thought I should throw in an M.2 while I was at it.
 So I bought myself some WD Gen 4 M.2 which is apparently faster than my Samsung 980.
-So I thought hey might as well install Linux on it and dualboot.
+So I thought might as well install Linux on it and dualboot.

 # Linux